3 Popular Real Estate Investment Options for 2023 – Compare Roots vs. Roofstock vs. Crowdstreet

 Start Investing

-Start investing with as little as $100, and in 5 minutes you can own a piece of the only real estate portfolio that creates wealth for both its investors and its residents.
+Start investing with as little as $100, and own a piece of the only REIT that creates wealth for both its investors and its residents.
+It took us years to build Roots, but you can invest in as little as 5 minutes.

 Start Investing >>